An experienced disability discrimination lawyer will protect your rights and dignity.

 - neurological and brain functions

 Surprisingly, a physical or mental condition need not constantly impair a major life activity to be a disability under the law.
 Sometimes, even periodic or intermittent conditions (e.g. epilepsy or depression) can be considered disabilities.
 However, this is true only if a major life activity is substantially impaired when the condition is active.

 As a result, what qualifies as an ADA disability is actually a very complex question.
-Make sure you contact an experienced disability discrimination lawyer at Kitay Law Offices for help.
+Make sure you contact an experienced lawyer at Kitay Law Offices for help.
 We will review your case and develop a plan to protect your rights.
 Call 888-KITAYLAW or contact us online for your free consultation.

 What is a “reasonable accommodation” under the law?